clinext-core/documentation/docs/tutorials/generator.md

 ### Craft questions
 For this command we'll need:
-- The id of cli
+- The id of the cli (the unique command line entry to the cli, the one we will use to call it)
-- The description
 - The destination (folder)
-- The package manager the user wants to use
+- The package manager the user wants to use (yarn, npm, pnpm)
 - Whether the user wants to install dependencies or not
 - Whether the user wants to initialize a git repository or not